HenkWillcock/SWEN301ArchitectureProject/Essay.md

 ##### Graphics Handler

 The graphics handler is the front end of the program.
-It reads data from a reference to the board and draws a visual representation of it to the screen.
+It reads data from a reference to the board and draws a visual representation to the screen.
+A problem with this class is that it also handles the control of the game.
+A better way to do this would be to create a full model view controller by making this class purely for rendering from a model, and moving all other methods to either the model or controller.

 ##### AI

+A problem with this class is the minimax method which is incredibly large.

 #### 2.1.2 Data Storage Objects